 The legal systems of the ancient Near East recognized persons as a category of property that might be owned by private individuals.
 It was pursuant to the normal rights of ownership that a master could exploit the slave’s labor, restrict his freedom, and alienate him.

 In the context of a massive system of bondage within the Roman Empire that included a lot of chattel slavery, the New Testament repeatedly commands believers on how to treat slaves.
-But, these writings make no hint toward the abolition of slavery or the utter lack of authentic moral justification for it:
+These writings accept slavery without exhibiting any anxiety of conscience.
+Enslavement had been normalized for thousands of years beforehand.
+The quotes below from the apostles Peter and Paul do not attempt a moral justification for human bondage.
+There is no hint toward an ethical need for a universal abolition of slavery:

 Slaves, obey your earthly masters with deep respect and fear.
 Serve them sincerely as you would serve Christ.
 Try to please them all the time, not just when they are watching you.
 As slaves of Christ, do the will of God with all your heart.
 (Ephesians 6:5-6 NLT)